OyareSarah/fcc-html-video-player/README.md

-# fcc-html-video-player
+# fcc-audio-player
-A video player page created as part of the freeCodeCamp responsive web design course.
+an audio player page created with html as part of the freeCodeCamp responsive web design course.